rrashi/intro-to-GHA/README.md

 Tasks:
 1. Update the starter template workflow to be run on creating a pull request
-2. Create a new job that prints the statement “Hello world”
+2. Create a new job A that prints the statement “Hello world”
 3. Commit and push
-4. Run workflow on Github
+4. Open a PR for your branch and see the workflow run

 ## Secrets and Variables
 Goals: